 1. The Elite Powerlifting Federation (EPF) Allows the following lifts.
 Listed in the order sequence which must

 be performed in all events applicable under EPF

 a.
 Squat b.
 Bench Press c.
 Deadlift = Total

 The highest total completed successfully of each category of each lift will result in the lifters Total.
-The highest Total will
+The highest Total will determined the

 2. All world competitions under EPF rules must be conducted in kilograms or otherwise decided by the comity.